escape/brenta-essentials/README.md

 # brenta-essentials

-*Brenta operates where marketing meets complexity, culture, and systemic awareness.*
+*Brenta operates where marketing meets systemic awareness.*

 Welcome to the **public‑beta outline** of Brenta’s practice.
 This repository is the canonical source for our company profile, service descriptions and philosophical framing.